Overview

 Understanding one’s self-perception can help improve one's mental well-being.
 Altered or distorted self-perception can indicate mental health conditions such as personality disorders, depression, or anxiety disorders.
 For instance, distorted self-perception can cause some to experience a negative body image or contribute to cognitive distortions that reinforce negative thought patterns.

-Self-perception impacts an individual’s mental and emotional well-being.
+Self-perception impacts a person’s mental and emotional well-being.
 It shapes and can be shaped by other forms of perception, creating an experience of both the internal and external worlds.
 Understanding self-perception can be valuable, given its impact on mental health, interpersonal relationships, and decision-making.

 Research